SalValichu/SalValichu/README.md

 I'm passionate about building and refining ideas, with a focus on creating impactful projects.
 I'm always experimenting, which means I don't publish everything, but I'm happy to discuss ideas!

 *   [Check out my Portfolio (WIP)](https://salvalichuportfolio.vercel.app)
 *This is unfinished.
-Contact on their does not work.*
+Contact on there does not work.*

 ---